maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 Now that we have a flexible grid system and understand media queries, it's time to look at the final ingredient in RWD: Flexible Media.
 Why flexible media?
 Imagine loading a 600 pixel wide image into a 320 pixel wide screen.
 What would happen?

-Here's a practical example.
-Using breakpoints the following image looks fine on a desktop:
+Here's a practical example; using breakpoints the following image looks fine on a desktop:
 <br>
 <br>
 ![][Image 1]